List of current champions in Ring of Honor: Men

 At the top of ROH's championship hierarchy for male wrestlers is the ROH World Championship.
-It is held by Bandido, who defeated Chris Jericho at AEW Dynasty.
+It is held by two-time champion Bandido, who defeated Chris Jericho in a Title vs. Mask match at AEW Dynasty on April 6, 2025.

-The secondary title for male wrestlers is the ROH World Television Championship, which is held by first-time champion Nick Wayne, who defeated Komander on AEW Collision: Spring BreakThru on April 17, 2025 to win the title.
+The secondary title for male wrestlers is the ROH World Television Championship.
+It is held by first-time champion Lio Rush, who defeated AR Fox and Action Andretti at Global Wars Cincinnati on June 18, 2026.

-The ROH Pure Championship is a specialty championship, featuring matches being conducted under "Pure Wrestling Rules".
-It is held by first time champion Lee Moriarty, who defeated Wheeler Yuta on July 26, 2024 at Death Before Dishonor.
+The ROH Pure Championship is a specialty championship in which matches are conducted under "Pure Wrestling Rules".
+It is held by first-time champion Lee Moriarty, who defeated Wheeler Yuta at Death Before Dishonor on July 26, 2024.

 The ROH World Tag Team Championship is ROH's traditional tag team title, being contested by teams of two wrestlers.
-It is held by The Sons of Texas (Dustin Rhodes and Sammy Guevara), who are in their first reign both as a team and individually.
-The current champions are La Facción Ingobernable (Rush and Sammy Guevara), who are in their first reign as a team, but first for Rush and second for Guevara individually.
-They won the vacant titles by defeating The Outrunners (Turbo Floyd and Truth Magnum) on August 29, 2025, at Death Before Dishonor in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes and Guevara) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The current champions are El Sky Team (Máscara Dorada and Místico), who are in their first reign as both a team and individually.
+They won the title by defeating La Facción Ingobernable (Sammy Guevara and The Beast Mortos) at CMLL Super Viernes on June 26, 2026.

-The ROH World Six-Man Tag Team Championship is a title contested by teams of three wrestlers, also referred to as trios.
-The current champions are Shane Taylor Promotions (Shane Taylor, Carlie Bravo and Capt.
-Shawn Dean), who are in their first reign as a team, but second for Taylor and first for both Bravo and Dean individually.
-They won the vacant titles by defeating The Sons of Texas (Sammy Guevara, Marshall Von Erich and Ross Von Erich) at Death Before Dishonor on August 29, 2025 in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes, Marshall and Ross) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The ROH World Six-Man Tag Team Championship is a tag team title contested by teams of three wrestlers, also referred to as trios.
+The current champions are Dalton Castle and The Outrunners (Truth Magnum and Turbo Floyd), who are in their first reign as a team, while individually, it is the third for Castle and the first for both Magnum and Floyd.
+They won the title by defeating Shane Taylor Promotions (Shane Taylor, Carlie Bravo, and Capt.
+Shawn Dean) at Supercard of Honor on May 15, 2026.

 Women

-ROH has three championships for its women's division.
-The primary title is the ROH Women's World Championship, which is held by first-time champion Athena.
+The primary title of the women's division is the ROH Women's World Championship.
+It is held by first-time champion Athena.
 She defeated Mercedes Martinez at Final Battle on December 10, 2022.

 The secondary title for the women's division is the ROH Women's World Television Championship.
-It is held by first time champion Mercedes Moné, who defeated Red Velvet, on the November 19, 2025 episode of AEW Collision.
+It is held by record two-time champion Red Velvet, who defeated Mercedes Moné at Final Battle on December 5, 2025.

-The second secondary title for the ROH Women's division is the ROH Women's Pure Championship that was revealed on the April 12, 2025 episode of AEW Collision by Tony Khan.
-The inaugural champion is to be determined via tournament.
+The ROH Women's Pure Championship is a specialty championship in which matches are conducted under "Pure Wrestling Rules".
+It is held by Deonna Purrazzo, who defeated Billie Starkz in a tournament final to become the inaugural champion at Final Battle on December 5, 2025.